Bari

 - Biodiversity Conservation

-- Conservation efforts focus on protecting local flora and fauna, with community involvement in sustainable practices.
+- Conservation efforts focus on protecting marine and coastal ecosystems.

 - Sustainable Tourism Practices